ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: The Proposed Baseline Method

-We aim to leverage the generalization capabilities of pre-trained VLMs, \eg CLIP, to address the alignment challenge between image and prompt embeddings in ODOV object detection.
-As illustrated in Figure~\ref{fig:overall}, we employ frozen CLIP encoders and propose a customized prompt embedding strategy that accounts for both category diversity and domain variations.
-Specifically, we learn the \textit{Domain-Agnostic Category Prompt (DAPmt)} to capture the core semantics of each category, and design a learnable \textit{Domain Projection and Grafting (DP\&G)} network to integrate domain-specific features from images into the DAPmt.
-Since training images come from a single source domain, we adopt implicit domain augmentation and contrastive learning to align image and prompt embeddings during training.
-In testing, the fused embeddings are dynamically generated based on the domain characteristics of each image, enabling robust recognition of novel categories across diverse domains.
+We aim to fully exploit the generalization capability of pretrained VLMs (\eg, CLIP) to handle the ODOV object detection, and propose a baseline method -- O\textbf{D}O\textbf{V} Detec\textbf{tor} (\textbf{DVtor}).
+As illustrated in Fig.~\ref{fig:overall}, we adopt a frozen CLIP encoder and propose a novel strategy that dynamically generates customized Domain-category embeddings based on test images, thereby accommodating both category diversity and domain variability.
+On the one hand, we introduce the \textit{Domain-Agnostic Category Prompt (DAPmt)} to emphasize intrinsic category semantics while avoiding the limitations imposed by style information.
+On the other hand, we design a learnable \textit{Domain Projection and Grafting (DP\&G) network}, which integrates domain-specific features of the input image with DAPmt.

+Since the training images originate only from a single source domain, we align prompts with image embeddings during training through implicit domain augmentation and contrastive learning.